-Ppb parts per billion, or microgram per liter (ug/L) positive sample the number of positive samples taken that year. % positive samples/month % of samples taken monthly that were positive.
-ND Not detected N/A Not applicable MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which th is no known or expected risk to health.
+Terms Definition ppm parts per million, or milligrams per liter (mg/L) ppb parts per billion, or microgram per liter (ug/L) positive sample the number of positive samples taken that year. % positive samples/month % of samples taken monthly that were positive.
+ND Not detected N/A Not applicable MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MRDL Maximum Residual Disinfectant Level MRDLG Maximum Residual Disinfectant Level Goal TT Treatment Technique: A required process intended to reduce the level of a contaminant in driv water.
+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MRDL Maximum Residual Disinfectant Level MRDLG Maximum Residual Disinfectant Level Goal TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL Action Level: The concentration of a contaminant which, if exceeded, trigger treatment or other requirements which a water system must follow.
 90 th Percentile Statistical value used to determine if Action Level is exceeded.
-Determined by calculating the value at which 90% of the samples tested were below that value.
+Determined by calculating to value at which 90% of the samples tested were below that value.